-- Imaging tests such as X-ray, CT scan, or MRI.
-These types of tests can help determine whether a child's injuries include any broken bones.
+Tests such as an X-ray, CT scan, or MRI can help determine whether a child's injuries include any broken bones.
 Some tests may also show signs of past injuries.

-- Blood tests.
-Prothrombin time, partial thromboplastin time, and platelet count can help determine whether the child has a bleeding disorder.
-Other blood tests can be used to look for signs of organ damage.
+Blood tests can be used to look for signs of organ damage.

-- Eye exam, to find out if damage has occurred that points to shaken baby syndrome.
+This test is done to find out if damage has occurred that points to abusive head trauma.

 Other exams and tests depend on the specific medical problem suspected or observed.
 For example:

 - Psychological testing may be requested for some children.

 - Victims of suspected sexual abuse may be tested for sexually transmitted infections.